Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 To formalize this notion we fix a formal system $S$ for some language $L$ for which to formalize some argument in.
 The structure of $L$ can remain vague for now.
 It can be the languages for propositional logic, a first order logic, second order, modal logic etc. $S$ can also remain vague, whether (under a propositional language) classical, intuitionistic, paraconsistent etc. or however it deals with quantifiers, identity etc. This allows us to not accidentally include hidden assumptions made in applying formal systems to theories., such as for instance, non-Meinongian quantification in standard first order logic (which could in principle be remedied by adding an existence predicate [Nonexistent Objects (Stanford Encyclopedia of Philosophy)](https://plato.stanford.edu/entries/nonexistent-objects/#ConcNoneObje)).

 In general, it will include formulas built up inductively from atomic formulas and grammatical rules, aswell as a set of inference rules.
-Some theory $T$ in $S$ holds the non-logical axioms of which an argument is formalized as. $T$ would then contain for instance, the axioms of $ZFC$ which are the premises of the conclusions in classical mathematics, $T$ may contain the postulates of quantum mechanics and observation sentences describing the experiments, $T$ can be Reichenbach's axiomatic formalization of special relativity, $T$ may be the list of axioms in integrated information theory, $T$ can be Spinoza's axioms or $T$ can just be a small simple argument, for instance the cosmological argument or the no miracles argument.
+Some theory $T$ in $S$ holds the non-logical axioms of which an argument is formalized as. $T$ would then contain for instance, the axioms of $ZFC$ which are the premises of the conclusions in classical mathematics, $T$ may contain the postulates of quantum mechanics and definitions of observables which allows one to derive observation sentences describing the experiments, $T$ can be Reichenbach's axiomatic formalization of special relativity, $T$ may be the list of axioms in integrated information theory, $T$ can be Spinoza's axioms or $T$ can just be a small simple argument, for instance the cosmological argument or the no miracles argument.

 We also get the logical closure of $T$ as $C(T)$ which include all derivations of $T$ given the inference rules in $S$ that $T$ is in.